CircleShift/tnsl-lang/spec/1 - language.md

 Control flow blocks are code blocks whose definitions contain the keywords if, else, loop, match, case, or default.

-For if, else, loop, and match any inputs and/or outputs are a semicolon seperated list of statements.
+For if, else, loop, and match any inputs and/or outputs are a semicolon-separated list of statements.
 For case or default, only inputs are accepted in the form of a single value.
 Any variables defined in these inputs or outputs are scoped to the block only.
 Control flow blocks may not actually output any values; instead, any statements in the output are evaluated when the block ends, weather it loops or not.

 Examples: